guerindylan555-boop/MVPvintedboost/README.md

   - Delete any generated environment image (removes from S3 and DB, and from defaults if set)
   - List and delete all uploaded sources (S3 + DB) from the UI
 - Model tab:
-  - Gender selector placed above Prompt
+  - Gender selector replaced with two-button toggle (Man/Woman) and content filtered by selection
   - Source image uploader/viewer is admin-only; non-admins won’t see the pickers
   - Random: uses the selected gender’s source image and the prompt “Randomize this man/woman.”
   - Generate: same, with your additional prompt appended